stackblitz-labs/pkg.pr.new/README.md

 This custom approach gives you full control over how pkg.pr.new communicates its results.

 ---

-> Releasing approved pull requests is the recommended way of having continuous releases.
-This ensures users always install approved and safe packages.

 Publishing is only available in workflows and it supports any workflow trigger event, more information [here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#about-events-that-trigger-workflows).